Mashed Potato Cakes

 Full printable recipe with measurements and instructions listed in the recipe card at the bottom of the post.

-Grab a skillet and pour in some vegetable oil–enough so the oil is about 1/2-inch deep.
+Grab a skillet and pour in some vegetable oil–enough so the oil is about 1/2 inch deep.
+This will be a shallow fry recipe.
 Turn the burner on medium heat.

 Start by adding the mashed potatoes to the bowl.